Clinical Nurse Jobs at Emory University with Visa Sponsorship

 - Employees in this classification may be required to work with, take specific precautions against and/or be immunized against potentially hazardous agents.

-- Licensed as a Registered Nurse in the state of Georgia and one year of related nursing experience.
+- Licensed as a Registered Nurse in the state of Georgia and three years of related nursing experience.

-- This position must be credentialed through Emory Healthcare under the RNII category.
+- Must be credentialed through Emory Healthcare under the category of RN II.

 Emory is an equal opportunity employer, and qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status or other characteristics protected by state or federal law.
 Emory University does not discriminate in admissions, educational programs, or employment, including recruitment, hiring, promotions, transfers, discipline, terminations, wage and salary administration, benefits, and training.
 Students, faculty, and staff are assured of participation in university programs and in the use of facilities without such discrimination.
 Emory University complies with Section 503 of the Rehabilitation Act of 1973, the Vietnam Era Veteran's Readjustment Assistance Act, and applicable executive orders, federal and state regulations regarding nondiscrimination, equal opportunity, and affirmative action (for protected veterans and individuals with disabilities).
 Inquiries regarding this policy should be directed to the Emory University Department of Equity and Civil Rights Compliance, 201 Dowman Drive, Administration Building, Atlanta, GA 30322.
 Telephone: 404-727-9867 (V) | 404-712-2049 (TDD).